Cat Enclosures Microchip Lost A Cat Found A Cat Should You Declaw? More Cat Info

 I found a now what do I do?

-If you are considering whether or not to declaw your cat, there are some important things to consider.
-Scratching is a natural behavior for your cat, and even the advances procedures are still painful for them.
+Scratching is a natural behavior for your cat, and even the "advanced" declawing procedures are still painful for them and can lead to long-term behavioral issues and pain for your kitty.
+Declawing is an amputation- cutting bone and tendon- and would be like amputating your fingers at the first knuckle.
 These links will provide more information about the procedure, and alternatives to consider.
 There are also many tips about how to prevent your cat from scratching things you don't want kitty to scratch or how to correct this behavior if it is already happening.

 - Declawing Cats: More Than Just a Manicure- Article from the Humane Society of the United States that explains the procedure.